A woman´s fiat: Her gift to the Church

 A Deacon’s Wife, the Wife of a Servant

 This is at the very heart of the diaconate to which your husbands have been called: to be a servant of the mysteries of Christ and, at one and the same time, to be servant of your brothers and sisters.
 That these two dimensions are inseparably joined together in one reality shows the important nature of the ministry of your husbands by their ordination.
-They are configured to Christ in his servant role.
+They are configured to Christ in his servanthood role.
 They are to be images of the Heart of the Servant.

 Your Marian Mission in your Husband’s Ministry

-And you, dear wives, are called by the Church to accompany and support with a Marian heart, just like the Blessed Mother, your husband’s ministry.
+And you, dear wives, are called by the Church to accompany and support – with a Marian heart, just like the Blessed Mother – your husband’s ministry.

-Your husbands are called to be Ministers of the altar.
+Your husbands are called to be Ministers of the Altar.
 Among those who minister at the altar, after the priest, the first in rank is the deacon.
 In a particular way the care and the preparation of the sacred vessels are entrusted to him.
 In so many forms, during the Eucharistic celebration, the deacon serves the altar.
 What a Marian mission you can fulfill accompanying your husbands!
-You, women, Marian hearts, have a particular disposition to prepare with care and attention the “mangers” where the child will rest.
+You, women – Marian hearts – have a particular disposition to prepare with care and attention the “mangers” where the child will rest.
 John Paul II invited deacons to “treat the holy vessels in the Liturgy with the same love that the Virgin Mary wrapped the new born Child in swaddling clothes and placed him in the manger.”
 Teach your husbands, by your maternal love, to be custodians and guardians of the Eucharist.

 Be a Model of the Marian Spirit of the Church

 The future deacon, your husband, is one who will strive to be “the servant of the servants of the Lord.”
 This transformation into a servant’s heart can be accomplished by a profound contemplation of the servanthood of the heart of a woman.
 Be a model of the Marian spirit of the Church!
 The Marian principle of the Church, the Marian heart is the best formator in the spirit of a servant.
-Behold the servant of the Lord…Let it be done!!!
+“Behold the servant of the Lord . . .
+Let it be done!!!”
+(Lk 1:38).

-Today I want to thank you for living your mission in the Church, for your fiat.
-For the generosity of your hearts in offering your husbands for the Church.
+Today I want to thank you for living your mission in the Church, for your fiat, for the generosity of your hearts in offering your husbands for the Church.
 This fiat is your greatest mission in the Church.
-Man is born of a woman, says St. Paul, consequently every work of man bears the imprint of a woman.
+“Man is born of a woman” (1 Cor 11:12), says St. Paul; consequently every work of man bears the imprint of a woman.

 May the Blessed Mother guide all women to understand their mission in the Church!